ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 = 2013.0531.4444 =
 * Special Gold Update [STABLE] All in One Versions with vary Frequency of Check
  * Please update as soon as possible!
- * Full Compatible with WordPress 2.6+ to 3.5+
- * Full Support for WordPress 3.6+ Coming Soon Release.
  * NEW Transparency of JetPack and others Publishing Plugins.
  * BUGFIX Fixed Ticket #3712701 [TimeZone Issues](https://wordpress.org/support/topic/publishing-ahead-of-schedule-timezone-issues/)
  * ENHANCEMENT Compatibility of Third Party Caching Plugins.